tchoi8/grid/README.md

 <img src= "https://raw.githubusercontent.com/tchoi8/grid/master/photos/heart.jpg" width ="600">

-Special thanks to Yumi and Taekyung of Stuckyi studio, Jiyoung, Marie, Marc of the US Embassy Seoul and the Pastor John Chon and the vice principal Chon of the Daum School.
+Special thanks to Yumi and Taegyoung of Stuckyi studio, Jiyoung, Marie, Marc of the US Embassy Seoul and the Pastor John Chon and the vice principal Chon of the Daum School.